Looking for the fastest 3D printers? Or want to finish your 3D project fast?

 - Spitfire Red Extrude.
 Comes with a Spitfire LT Cartridge, which is a compatible LDM extruder that features paste extrusion.

 - Zen Dual Extruder.
 Includes two 0.4 mm ZEN LT Cartridges enabling multi-material and or multi-color 3D printing.

 Turbo 2 is versatile.
 This fast fused filament fabrication printer can produce different types of materials including ABS, Nylon and PETG.
 It is also compatible with filaments from third-party manufacturers, so you have a wider option when you need a filament.

-For your comfort and convenience, this 3D printer supports standalone printing through SD card.
+For your comfort and convenience, this is one of the FDM 3D printers that support standalone printing through SD card.
 It also supports USB and Wi-Fi connectivity.

 - Manufacturer: WASP

 - Price: $ 3,602